iExecBlockchainComputing/iexec-doc/poco-brokering.rst

 Once a user as set an encryption key (see TODO), any computation result can be encrypted with it by simply setting up the beneficiary address in the RequesterOrder.

-Note that for an application can only perform result encryption if it runs in a verifyed enclave.
+An application can only perform result encryption if it runs in a verifyed enclave.
 No encryption key will be provided by the SMS to an application that doesn't run in a certified enclave.

 (TODO: potential issue, key leaking to malicious application with the requester attacking a beneficiary)